Create a new table with the specified columns and properties.

 If not supplied, the system default, defined by ksql.persistence.wrap.single.values and defaulting to

 Note: Supplying this property for formats that do not support wrapping, for example

 |WINDOW_TYPE||By default, the topic is assumed to contain non-windowed data.
 If the data is windowed, i.e. was created using ksqlDB using a query that contains a

 |WINDOW_SIZE||By default, the topic is assumed to contain non-windowed data.
 If the data is windowed, i.e., was created using ksqlDB using a query that contains a

 - To use Avro or Protobuf, you must have Schema Registry enabled and

 ksql.schema.registry.urlmust be set in the ksqlDB server configuration file.
-See Configure ksqlDB for Avro or Protobuf.
+See Configure ksqlDB for Avro, Protobuf, and JSON schemas.

 - Avro and Protobuf field names are not case sensitive in ksqlDB.
 This matches the ksqlDB column name behavior.